ActianCorp/integration-platform-docs/docs/zeenea-studio-create-edit-delete-property.md

 ### Options

 #### Feeding options
-* **External sources and Zeenea interfac**e: The property can be updated via Zeenea Studio or by API
+* **External sources and Zeenea interface**: The property can be updated via Zeenea Studio or by API
 * **External sources only**: The property can be modified by API only

 #### Search options